 OR USE A DIFFERENT KIND OF TOOL

 The deeper fix is to stop using a tool optimized for the average when you need work that isn't average.
-There's a small but growing category of AI built on a curated philosophy rather than the open internet — tools that don't try to give you the most likely answer, because they were never trained to.
+There's a small but growing category of AI built on a curated philosophy instead of the open internet.
+Tools that don't try to give you the most likely answer because they were never trained to.